How to provide food for the mentally ill?

 – Alcohol: In addition to being a strong nervous system depressant, alcohol reduces the ability of neurons by means of reducing nerve impulses between them, which worsens the disease.

-More information on the dementia and its natural treatment in the listing above.
+More information on the dementia and its natural treatment.